 Mrs. Dorothy Weiss – Intervention Specialist

 Hello, my name is Dorothy Weiss; I am the intervention and reading specialist serving St. Brigid.
-This is my sixth year working at St. Brigid and my 21st year teaching.
+This is my eighth year working at St. Brigid and my 25th year teaching.
 Prior to arriving in Xenia, I taught in Alice Springs, Australia; Sumter, South Carolina; Dallas, Texas; and Ft.
 Wayne, Indiana.
 I graduated in 1994 with a duel degree in Special Education and Elementary Education from Ball State University in Muncie, Indiana.
 I moved to Ohio in 2006 and decided to further my education at University of Dayton.
 I completed my master’s degree in 2012 in literacy and reading.
 In 2016, I also completed a certificate to include Orton-Gillingham training.

 I believe that reading is fundamental to each child’s success; and thus should be the center of classroom studies in the K-2 years.
 Students must be taught to read in the early years, so that they can read to learn in the later years.
 Reading is the key that opens the doors of our mind, and is essential to attaining future goals and achievements.